Dynamsoft/barcode-reader-javascript-samples/4.use-case/README.md

 The core text extraction happens in the function `extractInformation`.
 Please pay special attention to the `driverLicenseFields` variable, which contains all the mapping defintions for the different abbreviations.

-NOTE that a PDF417 barcode is often very dense and may

 By following a similar extraction and mapping mechanism, you can easily implement this feature in your own web application.

 ## Support